bphdc/ceramics-tracker/timeLog.md

 2 hrs on peer review

 ### Wk7
-1 hr on checkpt 2
+- 1 hr on checkpt 2
-Still need to do exercise
+- 1 hr on wk 7 exercise

 ### Wk8